 Nike’s Operations Management, 10 Decision Areas

 2. Quality Management.
 Nike emphasizes quality in its processes and products.
 The objective in this strategic decision area is to satisfy consumers’ expectations about product quality.
 The company’s operations management addresses this concern through high quality standards and the application of total quality management (TQM) in the production of sports shoes, equipment, and apparel.
 Process quality supports innovative capacity, which is one of the strengths noted in the SWOT analysis of Nike.
 Thus, effective quality management contributes to the competitiveness of the sporting goods business.

 3. Process and Capacity Design.
 This strategic decision area requires that Nike’s operations management must prioritize streamlining and efficiency of production.
 The objective is to ensure adequate, effective, and efficient production.
 At Nike, operations managers apply continuous improvement strategies to support the company’s production goals and needs based on market dynamics.

 5. Layout Design and Strategy.
 Nike’s operations management deals with the layout design of its facilities.
 The objective in this strategic decision area is to optimize workflow based on human resources, capacity requirements, technology, and inventory requirements.
 Nike’s operations managers apply corporate layout design and strategy to company-owned facilities only.
 For example, the firm uses office layouts where employees can move easily.
-The factories that produce the athletic shoes, apparel and equipment are not under Nike’s control in terms of layout design and strategy.
+The factories that manufacture Nike’s products are not under the company’s control in terms of layout design and strategy.

 8. Inventory Management.
 The objective in this strategic decision area is to maintain operations management that minimizes inventory costs while maximizing its effectiveness and efficiency.
 Nike’s operations managers apply the perpetual method of inventory management, which involves continuous monitoring and movement of inventory from the supply chain to the distributors and retailers.